haacked/haacked.com/_posts/archived/2006-01-17-FrustratedWithMicrosoftMoney.aspx.markdown

 ---
 layout: post
-title: "Frustrated With Microsoft Money"
+title: Frustrated With Microsoft Money
 date: 2006-01-17 -0800
 comments: true
 disqus_identifier: 11533
 categories: []
+redirect_from: "/archive/2006/01/16/FrustratedWithMicrosoftMoney.aspx/"
 ---

 I really appreciate how Microsoft has really opened up many of its internal developer groups.
 I only wish this also applied to more of their consumer products.